 - Good quality figures have the following characteristics:

 - Authors should avoid including any unnecessary text around a figure, such as captions, figure numbers, author or file names.
-These indications should be handwritten on the back or at the bottom of the original figures.
+Captions for all figures should be written as a clear, separate list in a dedicated area of the article.